helixscript/INSPIIRED2/README.md

 **Database and Parquet export**

-Supplying both database configuration values enables this optional export.
+Supplying both database configuration values (--dbConfigFile and --dbConfigID) enables this optional export.
 The credential file is read by RMariaDB using the requested group.
-The database must contain an InnoDB `fragments` table, and `/data` must be writable and contain the `.inspiired` marker file.
+An external file system directory containing a marker file named `.inspiired` must be mounted to /data in the container.
 The main RDS result is written independently of this export.

 Candidate fragments are grouped by trial, subject, sample, replicate, reference genome, and mode.
 Each group is written to an MD5-named Parquet file under `/data`.
 The SQL row stores these identifiers, the number of distinct fragment-coordinate records, and the Parquet filename.
-That count describes candidate fragments before downstream standardization and site filtering.

-Export validates prepared Parquet files before changing database rows and commits the row updates as a transaction.
-Replacement updates the database pointer and retains the previous Parquet file.
-The supporting `pullDBrecords` command can select stored fragment groups and rebuild an RDS input for `buildStdFragments`, allowing downstream settings to be changed without repeating demultiplexing and alignment.
+The supporting `pullDBrecords` command can select stored fragment groups and rebuild an RDS input for `buildStdFragments`.

 Sources: [modules/buildFragments.R](modules/buildFragments.R), [database initialization in lib/common.R](lib/common.R).